williamdlees/receptor_utils/docs/airrc_sets_with_10x.rst

         --localmem=64 \

 When Cell Ranger completes, open the file runs/HumanB_Cell_OGRDB/outs/airr_rearrangement.tsv and note that the records are annotated at allele level.

+Thanks to Eve Richardson for the investigation, core code and testing, and to Katherine Jackson for helpful support.